AramKoorn/TenBagger/README.md

 - Update portfolio using CLI
 - Nice terminal colors for printing
 - Import the configs
-- No need for the cma API anymore
-- Automatically send notification
 - make test to run everything in CLI and just check if it works

-- BUG fix --> tracker is not giving correct info for futures
+## Roadmap
+- Think about proper unit tests for Dash
+- SQL database to store portfolio over time
+- Automatic notification for a specific stock
+  - ??
+Cloud
+  - ??
+Raspberry PI
+- Dividend simulator